 For more information on each research area, please contact the following faculty directly by e-mail:

-If you are interested in enrolling in this fellowship, please complete and send your application together with the $50.00 application fee to Ms. Gloria Sue, Graduate Admissions Advisors, University of the Pacific Arthur A. Dugoni School of Dentistry, 2155 Webster Street, San Francisco, CA 94115.
+If you are interested in enrolling in this fellowship, please complete and send your application together with the $50.00 application fee to Ms. Gloria Sue, Graduate Admissions Advisors, University of the Pacific, Arthur A. Dugoni School of Dentistry, 155 Fifth Street, San Francisco, CA 94103.
 If you have any questions, please contact Ms. Sue at 415.929.6677.

 Foreign graduates are encouraged to apply.
 The Department of International Studies will assist with the J-1 visa application.